fogg-lab/transcriptomic-data-integrator/README.md

-# transcriptomics-data-query-and-retrieval
+# transcriptomics-data-query
-Search, retrieve, and prepare gene expression data from Gene Expression Omnibus and Genomic Data Commons.
+A Python package to search, retrieve, and prepare gene expression data from Gene Expression Omnibus and Genomic Data Commons.

 The `gdc` module (to query/retrieve data from GDC) is not implemented yet.
 It is currently in development.